sourcegraph/deploy-sourcegraph/docs/admin-guide.md

 # Admin guide

-This guide is intended for system administrators and operations engineers who are responsible for maintaining a Sourcegraph Data Center installation.
-Each section covers a topic or tool that may be helpful in managing a Data Center cluster.
+This guide is intended for system administrators and operations engineers who are responsible for maintaining a Sourcegraph Kubernetes cluster.
+Each section covers a topic or tool that may be helpful in managing the cluster.

 ## Debugging